grodrigues142/Herald-Web-Notifications/README.md

 Add Web Notifications to Herald for Meteor JS.

+## Usage
+Added this package with `$ meteor add kestanous:herald-web-notifications`.
+This package will automatically add `kestanous:herald` if you do not already have it.

+Full Herald documentation can be [found here](https://github.com/Meteor-Reaction/Herald).
+The following readme shows how to add web-notification to your couriers.

 ## [Experimental Technology](https://developer.mozilla.org/en-US/docs/Web/API/Notification#Browser_compatibility)

 Web Notifications are new and subject to change.
 This package is as beta as its founding technology.